maximgeller/projects/web-app-flask/tutorial.md

 	app.run(debug=True)
 ```

 This is the bare bones structure of the web app.
 We set the default landing page to above a function called `home` that just returns a string.
 At the bottom, you'll see that a conditional that will let the application run only if the script itself, `main.py` is being called.
 This is not the same as `__main__` though.
-If  If we tried to import this into another file and call that file's name, our app would not run.
+If `main.py` were called something else, the script would still run as long as it was properly run from the terminal.
+If we tried to import this into another file and call that file's name, our app would not run.
 Run the script by typing this in your command line:
 ```bash
 python main.py
 ```